ml-struct-bio/cryodrgn/README.md

 When training is parallelized across multiple GPUs, the batch size (number of images trained in each mini-batch of SGD; default `-b 8`) will be automatically scaled by the number of available GPUs to better take advantage of parallelization.
 Depending on your compute resources, GPU utilization may be improved with `-b 16`.
 However, note that GPU parallelization, while leading to a faster wall-clock time per epoch, may require increasing the total number of epochs, since the training dynamics are affected (fewer model updates per epoch with larger `-b`).

-Mixed precision training with the `--amp` flag is available for Nvidia GPUs with tensor core architectures and can lead to an _order of magnitude_ speed up in training.
-In order to use mixed precision training, either upgrade to pytorch v1.6 or later, or separately install Nvidia's apex library into the cryodrgn anaconda environment (https://github.com/NVIDIA/apex#quick-start).

-**Note:** We recommend using `--multigpu` and `--amp` for larger architecture or images.
-GPU computation may not be the training bottleneck, especially for the default architecture (256x3) and smaller images (D=128).
-In this case, GPU parallelization and mixed precision training may have a limited effect on the wall clock training time, while taking up additional compute resources, however this behavior depends on your specific computing resources.
+**Note:** We recommend using `--multigpu` for large images, e.g. D=256.
+GPU computation may not be the training bottleneck for smaller images (D=128).
+In this case, GPU parallelization may have a limited effect on the wall clock training time (while taking up additional compute resources).

-### Local pose refinement -- BETA!
+### Local pose refinement -- EXPERIMENTAL!

 Depending on the quality of the consensus reconstruction, image poses may contain errors.
 Image poses may be *locally* refined using the `--do-pose-sgd` flag.
-More details on this method to come!
+Please consult Ellen Zhong (zhonge@princeton.edu) for details.

 ## 6. Analysis of results